ghga-de/ghga-metadata-schema/docs/schema_markdown/LibraryPreparationProtocol.md

 ### Own

  * [LibraryPreparationProtocol➞description](LibraryPreparationProtocol_description.md)  <sub>1..1</sub>
-     * Description: Description about how a sequencing library was prepared (eg: Library construction method).
+     * Description: Description summarizing how a sequencing library was prepared.
      * Range: [String](types/String.md)
  * [LibraryPreparationProtocol➞library_name](LibraryPreparationProtocol_library_name.md)  <sub>1..1</sub>
      * Description: A short name identifying the library to potential users.
 The same name may refer to multiple versions of the same continually updated library.